yonatanadler/IR-Project-/README.md

 ## Evaluation

 We evaluated our engine using MAP@40.
-Our engine average score is 0.72 and the average retrival time is 3.4.
+Our engine average score is 0.747 and the average retrival time is 3.43 sec.